-- 1 Except as provided in Part 14 of this DCP, car park entry and egress, for developments other than low density residential, are to be provided from secondary streets or lanes where these are available. - Note: For service access and loading requirements see relevant development type in Section A. - 2 The width and number of vehicle access points are to be limited to minimise potential pedestrian/vehicle conflicts.
-Wherever practicable, commercial and mixed use buildings are to share, amalgamate or provide a rear lane for vehicle access. - Wehicle access driveways are to be set back a minimum of 10m from street intersections or as specified in Clause 3.2.3 of AS2890.1 (whichever is the greater).
+1 Except as provided in Part 14 of this DCP, car park entry and egress, for developments other than low density residential, must be provided from secondary streets or lanes where these are available.

+Note: For service access and loading requirements see relevant development type in Section A.

+- 2 The width and number of vehicle access points are to be limited to minimise potential pedestrian/vehicle conflicts.
+Wherever practicable, commercial and mixed use buildings are to share, amalgamate or provide a rear lane for vehicle access. - 3 Vehicle access driveways must be set back a minimum of 10m from street intersections or as specified in Clause 3.2.3 of AS2890.1 (whichever is the greater).
 Refer to Figure 22.2-1.